The Naked Kiss (1964)

 Screenwriters: Dennison Ramalho & Cláudia Jouvin (story: Marco de Castro)

 This is a fabulous horror film from Brazil.
 The story is surprising and engaging with a complex central character.
 It makes great and subtle use of computer graphics.
 And it’s got outstanding gore.
-The only downside is that it is in Portuguese, so you may need to watch it twice.
+Can someone give Ramalho buckets of cash to make more films?!

 The Nightshifter is under copyright.
 Shudder has released it on DVD and Blu-ray with only a trailer.
-You can also stream it on Shudder.
 There is a Brazilian release that is jam-packed with extras, but I would assume they are all in Portuguese.

 26 December 2020